MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/oauth2-google.md

     - dileepsinghmicrosoft
 ---

-# Configure the Google provider for portals
+# Configure the Google provider for Power Pages

-As explained in [Configure an OAuth 2.0 provider for portals](configure-oauth2-provider.md), Google is one of several identity providers that use the OAuth 2.0 protocol.
-To get started with configuring Google as the identity provider, select **Configure** from the [provider settings](use-simplified-authentication-configuration.md#add-configure-or-delete-an-identity-provider) page.
+As explained in [Configure an OAuth 2.0 provider](/power-apps/maker/portals/configure/configure-oauth2-provider), Google is one of several identity providers that use the OAuth 2.0 protocol.
+To configure Google as the identity provider, begin by selecting **Configure** from the [provider settings](/power-apps/maker/portals/use-simplified-authentication-configuration#add-configure-or-delete-an-identity-provider)  page.

 ## Step 1.
 Create a Google app

 To use **Google** as an identity provider, you need to [create an app in Google](https://console.developers.google.com/) with a redirect URL.

 > [!NOTE]
-> The Reply URL is used by the Google app to redirect users to the portal after the authentication succeeds.
-If your portal uses a custom domain name, you might have a different URL than the one provided here.​
+> The Reply URL is used by the Google app to redirect users to the website after the authentication succeeds.
+If your website uses a custom domain name, you might have a different URL than the one provided here.​

 > [!IMPORTANT]
 > [Google+ API](https://developers.google.com/people/legacy) is deprecated.
 We strongly recommend that you migrate to [Google People API](https://developers.google.com/people).